jamesaniciete/Portfolio/README.md

 # Portfolio
 Hi there!
 This is a portfolio containing a sample of my past project work.
-If interested in any, I suggest taking a look at the corresponding Word document(s) and/or PowerPoint for said project.
+If interested in any, I suggest taking a look at the corresponding Word document(s) and/or PowerPoint for a given project.

 The files are grouped as follows: Billie Eilish Project followed by projects ordered software in alphabetical order.